vivo-community/vivo-docker2/README.md

 1. Your custom theme like ./vivo/uncw_theme is included in the docker image.
 1. Your config files at ./vivo/config are include in the docker image.
 1. Your vivo container will serve from http://localhost:8080/
-1. `docker build --no-cache -t vivo ./vivo`
+1. `docker build --no-cache -t vivo-docker2/vivo ./vivo`
-1. `docker build --no-cache -t solr ./solr`
+1. `docker build --no-cache -t vivo-docker2/solr ./solr`
 1. Your production environment can be some analogue of what is in ./docker-compose-rancher.yml

 ## Development env